diggerdata/CS3733-Rana-Frontend/README.md

 4. A timeslot duration
 5. A username and email

+Once they have entered the information and submitted it, the service will present a notification that the operation has succeeded or failed.
 After successfully creating a schedule, the link is changed to reflect the unique ID of the newly created schedule.
 As shown in the example above, it appends a scheduleID to the end of the main link.
-The Organizer's view is then entered.
+The 'Organizer's Review' view is then entered.

 ### Review Schedule
 By sharing the link provided after creating a schedule (*see example link above*), anyone with the link can enter and view the schedule.